Birth Death Swap population in random environment and aggregation with two timescales: Averaging result in presence of two timescales

 The stable convergence applied on the space $(\tilde{\Omega},\mathcal{O}, \tilde{\P})$ rather yields the convergence of ``conditional expectations'' of the compensators.
-Note also that here, it is straightforward that compensators' limits are absolutely continuous with respect to the Lebesgue measure, which is not trivial when considering the convergence of the occupation measures (see e.g. Lemma 1.4 in \cite{Kurtz1992}). \end{remark}
+Note also that here, it is straightforward that compensators' limits are absolutely continuous with respect to the Lebesgue measure, which is not trivial when considering the convergence in distribution of the occupation measures (see Lemma 1.4 in \cite{Kurtz1992}). \end{remark}